davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 # The idea

-I’m [David Gatti](https://twitter.com/dawidgatti), and my goal with this repository is to demystify Sockets.
-I’ll try to explain them in the simplest possible way.
+I’m [David](https://david.gatti.pl), and my goal with this repository/article is to demystify Sockets by try to explain them in the simplest possible way.

 In these examples, I’m going to use [NodeJS](https://nodejs.org/en/) and [Particle](https://www.particle.io) (any version will do) to show how hardware can talk with NodeJS, and vice versa.
 But make no mistake, this doesn’t mean the tools that I choose are the only way to go about this.
 This is what I personally know.

-But any embedded device with network connectivity will work similarly, and any language with sockets support will also do.
+Any embedded device with network connectivity will work similarly, and any language with sockets support will also do.

 The Repo Structure